-Availing Pen Testing as a Service allows your developers to get in touch with security engineers for fixing security loopholes.
+Availing Pen Testing as a Service (PTaaS) allows your developers to get in touch with security engineers for fixing security loopholes.
 Security requires some special skills along with the ability to do something allegedly boring on the scale.
 Enlisting the help of security experts makes sure that vulnerabilities do not stay unfixed, consume too much of your developers’ time, or live in the funnel forever.

 Astra is driven by one goal – providing cyber security in its simplest form to customers.
 It applies equally to Astra’s Web Application Firewall and Astra Pentest.

-Let us see why availing Penetration Testing as a Service from Astra makes a lot of sense.
+Let us see why availing Penetration Testing as a Service (PTaaS) from Astra makes a lot of sense.